pschou/go-flowfile/README.md

 More examples can be found: https://pkg.go.dev/github.com/pschou/go-flowfile#pkg-examples

 Early logic is key!
-When an incoming FlowFile is presented to the program, what is presented is the attributes, often seen in the first packet in the stream, so... by the time a decision on what to do with the FlowFile, the destination and incoming streams can be connected together to avoid all local caches and enable "fast-forwarding" of packets.
+When an incoming FlowFile is presented to the program, what is presented are the attributes often seen in the first packet in the stream, so by the time a decision is made on what to do with the FlowFile, the destination and incoming streams can be connected together to avoid all local caches and enable "fast-forwarding" of the original packets.

-The complexity of the decision logic can be as complex or as simple as one desires, consume on one or more ports / listening paths, and send to as many upstream servers as desired with concurrency.
+The complexity of the decision logic can be as complex or as simple as one desires.
+One can consume on one or more ports/listening paths and send to as many downstream servers as desired with concurrency.

-For more documentation go to https://pkg.go.dev/github.com/pschou/go-flowfile .
+For more documentation, go to https://pkg.go.dev/github.com/pschou/go-flowfile .